bdJohnson72/ML-Eng-Journey/readme.md

 __Sept 21 2025__ Did the intro videos on Edx and started reading Chpt 1 in the book __Sept 22 2025__ Completed first run of Karpathy Make More VIdeo.
 1 hour

+#Geron
+I  have been bad about logging work even if it is getting done.
+I am going to focus on Geron and a good idea for a work project I have been having.
+Everything else will be learn as needed.
+__11 Oct 2025__ Saturday did 2 hours on geron chapt 3.
+About 30 minutes was review and updating anki cards etc. Happy with progress.